mastah43/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 The class LaneIsolator in lane_isolator.py implements producing a binary mask image containing the potential lane pixels.
-I used only a filter for white and yellow color.
+I experimented with a combination of color mask, x and y gradient, direction and magnitude sobel Finally I choosed to used only a combined filter for white and yellow color in HSV color space.
-TODO trial and error of different combinations and color thresholds
+I am using HSV color space to be more robust against varying lighting conditions.

+Yellow color mask for the distorted image shown above:
+![alt text][image-yellow-color-mask]

+White color mask for the distorted image shown above:
+![alt text][image-white-color-mask]

+Combined yellow and white color mask:
-![alt text][image-lase-mask]
+![alt text][image-color-mask]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.